 In order to access to the final evaluation, the student must have participated in at least 70% of all the face-to-face activities (seminars, tutorials, practical lab and computer sessions).
 Group changes due to the incompatibility with the activities of other courses or the recovery of unrealized practical sessions will not be allowed, regardless of the causes for the absence.
-The absence to a practical session will be marked with a zero.
-In very exceptional cases, and by appropriate justification, the absence could be considered justified, but never more than one practical session.
+Absence from a practical session will be marked with a zero.
+Absence from a data processing session will therefore imply that both practical sessions covered in that session will be marked also with a zero.
+In very exceptional cases, and by appropriate justification, the absence could be considered justified, but never more than one practical or data processing session.